-With so many telescopes out there, it’s hard to know which one to buy that will give you what you want.
-Planets are among the things most budding astronomers want to see through a telescope.
-The following covers what to look for in a telescope to view planets and other night sky objects.
-It reviews some popular telescopes including the Go-To telescopes (automated types) for viewing planets.
+With so many telescopes out there, it’s hard to know which one to buy for that experience you yearn for.
+Many budding amateur astronomers want to observe planets through a telescope.
+The following covers what to look for in a telescope to view planets and other distant objects in the night sky.
+It reviews some popular telescopes including the Go-To telescopes (automated types).

 Who is this for?
 Anyone interested in observing the planets through a telescope and getting good views of planetary features.

 What’s the best telescope for viewing planets?
 The best telescope for planetary views is a reflecting telescope with an aperture of 6″ or more, or a 3–5″ refractor, with high-quality optics, and a smooth-moving rock-steady mount.

 There is no perfect telescope for everyone.
 What to look for in a telescope for planet viewing is one with enough power to give you decent observations of Jupiter and its transiting moons and Saturn with its rings defined.
 Not only will you have a telescope for viewing planets but also one for viewing lunar features.

 If you want the best bang for the buck, consider getting a Dobsonian, with its many advantages for beginners.